 - Lastly, go to the path below and delete the Java folder.

 Once done, restart your Mac, and Java should be completely removed from your system.

 Take note that you must be careful when entering the code below into your Command-Line as mistyping a syntax such as ‘rm’ with superuser privileges can cause a whole lot of unwanted trouble.

 Here are the steps:

-- Now one by one carefully enter the following lines individually into the Command-Line:
+- Now one by one carefully enter the following lines individually in the Terminal:

 sudo rm -rf "/Library/Internet Plug-Ins/JavaAppletPlugin.plugin"